avonmoll/ifacconf-typst/template/main.typ

 = Introduction

 This document is a template for Typst.
-If you are reading a paper or PDF version of this document, please download the electronic file `ifacconf.typ`.
-You will also need the template file `template.typ`.
+Running the command `typst init @preview/abiding-ifacconf` will generate the files needed to get started..
-Both files are available on github at #link("https://github.com/avonmoll/ifac-typst")[`https://github.com/avonmoll/ifacconf-typst`].
+The template files are also available on github at #link("https://github.com/avonmoll/ifac-typst")[`https://github.com/avonmoll/ifacconf-typst`].

 Please stick to the format defined by the `ifacconf` function, and do not change the margins or the general layout of the paper.
 It is especially important that you do not put any running header/footer or page number in the submitted paper.#footnote[This is the default for the provided class file.]